dummy-andra/dummy-andra/README.md

 ### 🏢 Colaboration

-- Curently only B2B colaborations.
+- Curently only B2B fully remote colaborations.
+- ✈️ Not available for Relocation.

 ### Would you like to **meet me**?